hammerlab/rinfino/README.md

 # rinfino

-The goal of rinfino is to ...
+The goal of rinfino is to provide helper-functions and (eventually) an interface to [infino](https://github.com/hammerlab/infino).
+Infino is a computational biology tool that estimates the composition of immune infiltrate in a bulk-biopsy sample given RNAseq data using a Bayesian hierarchical mixture model.

 ## Installation